meyermt/TheBestTradingSystem/README.md

 **gradle directory** The gradle directory houses components used for the Gradle wrapper.
 Basically, it tells the `gradlew` or `gradlew.bat` (depending on if you are building on Unix or Windows) which version of Gradle to use and where to get that version.

-**admin-server, market-peer, and trader directories** These are the sub-modules within the larger project.
+**admin-com.vam.server, market-peer, and trader directories** These are the sub-modules within the larger project.
 For our purposes, you can think of each one of these as being their own individual project.
 See directions for how to build each one to be able to actually run them.

 ### Notes on Files